katherinebroner/hackbright-intro-more-lists-and-loops/01-list-primes/list-primes.md

 4. Commit your code.
 4. Fix the error (if you got one), so that 5 will be added to the list.

 5. Use the statement `primes.append(7,11)` to add the next two prime numbers to the primes list.
-What happens?
+What happens? error message

-6. If you got an error, what does this error mean?
+6. If you got an error, what does this error mean? append method takes only one argument

 7. Use the statement `primes.append([7,11])` to add the next two prime numbers to the primes list.
 What happens?
-(Hint: you may have to print primes to see)
+(Hint: you may have to print primes to see) holds 7 and 11 as a separate list in the 3rd index spot.
+[2,3,5,[7,11]]

 8. Use the `.pop()` method on primes to remove this erroneous entry.

 9. Commit your code.

 9. Fix the above statement and the `.append()` method twice to properly add 7 and 11 to the primes list.
 10. Use the statement `primes.extend(13,17)` to add the next two prime numbers to the primes list.
 What happens?

+error - extend method only takes one argument

-11. If you got an error, what does this error mean?
+11. If you got an error, what does this error mean? can't add a list via the extend method, as it cannot accept >1 argument

-12. Use the statement `primes.extend(13,17)` to add the next two prime numbers to the primes list.
+12. Use the statement `primes.extend([13,17])` to add the next two prime numbers to the primes list.
 What happens?

-13. Fix the above statement to properly use the `.extend()` method to add 13 and 17 to the list.
+it works

 *** A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.